 My favourite part of Greece was the museum.
 They have every statue and its historical description.

 It was also in Greece that Zimnako’s passion for soccer was first ignited, as he watched Diego Maradona playing for Brazil.

 He played like magic… I had to try soccer.

-In 2003, Zimnako travelled to Australia to visit his family.
-What was originally planned as a short trip became a permanent fixture as Zimnako fell in love with Australian culture and ideals.
+In 2003, Zimnako came to Australia for a short trip.
+Once here, though, Zimnako fell in love with Australian culture and ideals.

 Australia has opportunities for everyone.
 Because of its multiculturalism and mentality, everyone is given a chance.

 Settling in western Sydney, Zimnako continued to support his community as a volunteer, becoming the president of the Australian Kurdish Community Association.